Maggie L. Walker: Childhood

-After William Mitchell became headwaiter at the Saint Charles Hotel, the Mitchell family moved to their own home on College Alley off of Broad Street nearby Miss Van Lew's home where Walker and her half-brother Johnnie were raised.
+After William Mitchell became headwaiter at the Saint Charles Hotel, the Mitchell family moved to their own home on College Alley off Broad Street, near Miss Van Lew's home, where Walker and her half-brother Johnnie were raised.
 The house was near the First African Baptist Church which, like many black churches at the time, was an economic, political, and social center for the local black community.
 After the untimely death of William Mitchell, Walker's mother supported her family by working as a laundress.
 Walker attended the newly formed Richmond Public Schools and helped her mother by delivering clean clothes.

 When she was fourteen years old, Walker joined the local council of the Independent Order of St. Luke.
-This fraternal burial society, established in 1867 in Baltimore, Maryland, ministered to the sick and aged, promoted humanitarian causes, and encouraged individual self-help and integrity.
+This fraternal organization was originally established as a burial society in 1867 in Baltimore, Maryland by Mary Prout.
+The Independent Order of St. Luke ministered to the sick and aged, promoted humanitarian causes, and provided long-term economic and social support in the post-slavery, Reconstruction-era United States by acting cooperatively to provide African Americans with access to education, healthcare, banking, and insurance, among other services.

+Walker graduated from the Richmond Colored Normal School in 1883, part of the segregated Richmond public school system.
+The black students were to receive diplomas in a church, while white students would walk in a theater.
+The black seniors protested at the split graduation and the choice of a church as their venue, and their principal informed them they could only combine events if seating was segregated.
+The students decided to graduate from their school's auditorium, and attendee Wendell Dabney claimed that this was "the first school strike of Negroes in America."
+Ten students graduated from the Richmond Colored Normal School that year, including Walker, Dabney, and businessperson Mary Burrell.

 Teaching career

-After graduating from the Richmond Colored Normal School in 1883, she taught for three years at her former school, the Valley School, also known as the Lancasterian School.
+After graduating high school, she taught for three years at her former school, the Valley School, also known as the Lancasterian School for a wage of thirty-five dollars a month.
 Her employment ended once she was married, in accordance with school policy against employing married women.

+Women's Union

+While working at Valley School, she also worked part-time as an insurance agent with the Woman's Union and took night classes in accounting.
+The Woman's Union (WU) was a cooperative organization of women engaged in businesses to meet the needs of Richmond Virginia's black community.